vbekasov/cpp/README.md

 ## Serealization

 To save, transmit and load BT we use serealization.
-Serealization library saves all/any object which was constructed in the memory allocated by char array.
+Serealization library saves all/any object which was constructed in the memory allocated by char (byte) array.
 Like in this [manual.](https://www.ibm.com/docs/en/i/7.3?topic=only-destructors-c)

 ```
 #include <new>